ADAH-EviDENce/evidence/README.md

 cd C:\Users\JohnDoe\Downloads\WorkingTitleCloseReader-master\WorkingTitleCloseReader-master
 ```

-The demo can be started with the following command:
+The demo can be started with the below command.
+Keep this Powershell window open and running during the demo.

 ```shell
 docker-compose --env-file getuigenverhalen.env up --build